Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 "...We got any particular reason to still be here?"
 Ian asked Daemon.
 She shook her head.

 "Local dataspace is empty and flat.
-There’s nothing left…and *we* need to focus our attention elsewhere."
+There’s nothing left... and *we* need to focus our attention elsewhere."

 "See you at the after-party, then."

 She nodded, her avatar dissolved, and the drone zipped away to go park itself in the padded case in the corner.
-Ian stood and watched the fire spread across their target’s surface a few moments longer, then decided…frankly, he’d seen enough planets burning in his life.
+Ian stood and watched the fire spread across their target’s surface a few moments longer, then decided... frankly, he’d seen enough planets burning in his life.
 He’d had his fill.

 "Take us home, Urgug."

 Their part in the mission was done.
 So, back to Gao, and after that?

 Well.
 He didn’t rightly know.
 Everything had come down to this moment, and nothing past it was written.
 Another mission?
 Keep doing what he was doing?
 Probably.
 Not like the galaxy was going to be all rainbows and blowjobs after this.
-There’d always be something to do…might cash in all that vacation time he’d been racking up first, though.
+There’d always be something to do... might cash in all that vacation time he’d been racking up first, though.

 The *Fortune* jumped, and the burning moon below became Gao, prettily blue and white.
-She was no Earth, and she never would be…but she still felt like coming home.
+She was no Earth, and she never would be... but she still felt like coming home.

 Now, all that remained was to see how well the rest of TILE FLIP went.
 Time to see if this was truly over at last.